vatpac-technology/sops/docs/separation-standards/classd.md

 #### Separation
 With each CEP calculated and the conflict area determined, controllers must ensure another separation standard is in place before the aircraft enter the conflict area.

+### Definite Passing
+Aircraft on reciprocal tracks (or converging/diverging tracks at least 90 degrees apart) are laterally separated when there is at least 10nm between them.
+The distance may be measured with reference to a DME or waypoint.

 ## Departures
 ### 2 min